apache/pekko/docs/src/main/paradox/remoting.md

 Remoting is the mechanism by which Actors on different nodes talk to each other internally.

-When building an Pekko application, you would usually not use the Remoting concepts directly, but instead use the more high-level
+When building a Pekko application, you would usually not use the Remoting concepts directly, but instead use the more high-level
 @ref[Pekko Cluster](index-cluster.md) utilities or technology-agnostic protocols
 such as [HTTP](https://doc.akka.io/docs/akka-http/current/),